 Contact with electricity is a leading cause of workplace injuries and fatalities and there are many ways to prevent such injuries from occurring.
 Qualified electrical workers ensure that work is completed properly and safely.
 Trained electrical workers know and understand the requirements of the National Electrical Code and are experienced at compliance with NFPA 70E Standard for Electrical Safety in the Workplace.

 Infographic: Do You Know When to Say ‘When’?

 In addition to infographics and videos on avoiding accidental contact with power lines on the job and limits of approach, ESFI shared an important guide on understanding and avoiding on the job hazards.
 Titled “Know when to say when—know when to stop work,” the infographic explores nine questions you should ask before completing work to determine whether you need to take additional steps to protect yourself or unqualified workers.

 Enespro PPE: Your Partner in Arc Flash PPE

 There is a lot more information available from ESFI on National Electrical Safety Month, and as we work through this month, we look forward to sharing some of this information on our social profiles.
 At Enespro, we set out to change the way people look at PPE, engineering products that workers don’t hate wearing (in fact, one worker asked if he could wear it home), providing the last line of defense in the event that a worker does have to complete energized work.
 Offering USA-made arc flash kits in 8, 12, 20, 40, 55, and 65 CAL Enespro products have been described by end users as “game changing” PPE for comfort, breathability and mobility.

-We are excited to announce that we are putting the finishing touches on our new guide on developing a culture of electrical safety, and if you want to be one of the first to read it, we invite you to sign up for our email list.
+We are excited to announce that we are putting the finishing touches on our new guide on developing a culture of electrical safety.

 <<Back to Electrical Safety Stories Blog